tomods/GrinderController/README.md

 The goal is to use this setup to power a (high quality) manual coffee grinder until all beans are ground and therefore the motor power consumption drops – which is (hopefully) detectable by measuring the battery voltage.

-**Status: Very untested** – No hardware available yet, only basic checks done using the [rp2040js](https://github.com/wokwi/rp2040js) simulator.
+**Status: Working basically** – Hardware has been built, but mechanical stability is problematic 😬.
+Software seems to work fine so far – but automatic grind stopping is WIP.
+Additional basic checks have been done using the [rp2040js](https://github.com/wokwi/rp2040js) simulator.

 ## Hardware Design